 Some of the disadvantages of having your number spoofed include:

-Victimizes Customers, Employees, and Even Providers
+Victimized Customers, Employees, and Even Providers

 When you think about a spoofing attack that used your company’s number, your clients and their safety are among the first things that come to mind.
 Some fraudsters can extract names, email addresses, social security numbers, bank details, and other pieces of information from unknowing clients, resulting in huge financial losses.

-Moreover, if clients provide ID details like full name, previous addresses, name of birth, and other pieces of information, fraudsters can then steal their identity.
-Identity theft can occur without the knowledge of the person being targeted and it can also result in thousands of dollars in financial losses as well as accumulation of debt.
+Moreover, if clients provide ID details like full name, previous addresses, date of birth, and other pieces of information, fraudsters can then steal their identity.
+Identity theft can occur without the knowledge of the person being targeted and it can result in thousands of dollars in financial losses as well as accumulation of debt.

 Lower Answer Rates

-With the above in mind, there are many variables that influence whether a customer or prospect answers a call from your business.
+There are many variables that influence whether a customer or prospect answers a call from your business.
 From the time of the call to the number that appears on the screen and the initial contact, all of these will help the receiver determine if they can trust your call.